Our Services

 Specialist Autism Diagnostic Assessment

-An in depth autism assessment will be carried out by a minimum of two professionals with differing clinical backgrounds who have significant experience and highly specialist skills in the area of autism diagnosis.
+An in depth, gold standard autism assessment will be carried out by a minimum of two professionals with differing clinical backgrounds who have significant experience and highly specialist skills in the area of autism diagnosis.
 The assessment includes the use of clinical tools as recommended by the National Institute of Clinical Excellence (NICE) Guidelines.
 Assessment tools link directly to the most up to date framework for consideration of a diagnosis (DSMV).

 All assessments are carried out ensuring that the person’s best interests are at the centre of the assessment.
 This means assessments can differ between each person however, a core assessment will always include;